Patents

 patent w/30 "dredging machines".
 This means that the word patent and the subject appear within 30 words of each other in the text.
 You can vary the word limitation.

 • Try the example Patent w/30 Robert Bell to find a printing press invented by Robert Bell in 1874.
-Note:

-• Note when searching by name on Austlii: a name search follows the format first name plus surname: Robert Bell.
+• Note: when searching by name on Austlii: a name search follows the format first name plus surname: Robert Bell.
 This is how Austlii indexes names.
 (Unlike the Victoria Government Gazette, which uses both formats: surname plus initial: Bell r. and also first name plus surname).

 • Click on the resulting links to locate the gazetted entry for further details.
 Use the given patent number to find the full patent at MF 367.

-• Some notices in the gazette relating to patent applications may have a number which is the number of the notice rather than the patent number.
+• Note: Some notices in the gazette relating to patent applications may have a number which is the number of the notice rather than the patent number.
 Look for notices stating that a patent has been granted.
 If in doubt, check the number in the index at MF367.

 • For more information on how to search Austlii, see its Search Help webpage and its search operators chart.